pytest-dev/pytest-random-order/docs/index.rst

 pytest-random-order plugin groups tests in buckets, shuffles them within buckets and then shuffles the buckets.

-You can choose from four types of buckets:
+You can choose from a few types of buckets:

 class
     Tests will be shuffled within a class and classes will be shuffled,